physicshinzui/submit_scripts_for_nvt__on_tsubame/readme.md

-# Scripts for executing myPresto/Omegagene
+# Scripts for executing myPresto/Omegagene On TSUBAME3.0

-This repository includes just scripts to submit jobs.

-I would like you to arrange ./templates/system.cfg by hand.